aquizon/FindMyRecipes/README.md

 ``` console
 export JAVAFX_HOME=/Users/username/PATH_TO_JAVAFX
 ```
+Simply replace the username field with the user name of the device.

 Next to run the program itself simply use the command
 ```console
 java --module-path $JAVAFX_HOME --add-modules javafx.controls,javafx.fxml Main
 ```
+Ensure the current working directory is set to the folder FindMyRecipes.

 ## Layout and Visual Elements